Woarna/Stats-Research-Design-ect/Basic descriptive Stats.md

 ![image](https://cdn.discordapp.com/attachments/928314217617043456/928325246740729906/unknown.png)

 **NOTE:** This is if you LITERALLY intend to calculate the variance of a sample purely descriptively.
-Variance is calculated different when drawing inferences
+Variance is calculated differently when drawing inferences

 Standard deviation is the square root of the variance.